MinmusLin/MinmusLin.github.io/_pages/about.md

   - The frontend, built with Vue.js, provides a user-friendly interface, while the backend implements RESTful APIs and database management to support molecular tag queries and data analysis.
   - A deep learning model and algorithm environment were deployed in the backend to enable intelligent optimization of molecular tag design.
   - Developed the project Wiki ([2024.igem.wiki/tongji-software](https://2024.igem.wiki/tongji-software)) to detail the software's functionalities and application scenarios, showcasing it to competition judges and the public.
-  - **The project won the Gold Award at the International Genetically Engineered Machine Competition (iGEM), and I, as the Student Leader, presented the project in person in Paris, France.**
+  - The project won the Gold Award at the International Genetically Engineered Machine Competition (iGEM), and I, as the Student Leader, presented the project in person in Paris, France.
 </div>
 </div>

 <span id="technical-skills"></span>

-# 🛠️ Technical Skills
+# 🛠️ Skills

-- 🖥️ Proficient in programming languages such as C/C++, Java and Go, with strong capabilities in system development and algorithm implementation.
+- 🖥️ Proficient in Java programming language and Spring Boot framework, with the ability to develop systems and implement algorithms.
-- 🧰 Skilled in the Vue.js ecosystem and familiar with frameworks like Spring Boot, possessing full-stack development experience.
+- 🧰 Experienced in Vue.js ecosystem, possessing full-stack development experience.
-- ⚙️ Experienced in Linux environments and associated toolchains, proficient in development tools such as CMake, Makefile, and Docker.
+- ⚙️ Familiar with Linux environment and basic operations, skilled in development tools such as Git, Docker, and GitHub Actions CI/CD workflows.
-- 📈 Highly skilled in Git version control and CI/CD workflows like GitHub Actions.
-- 🗃️ Capable of database design and optimization, with hands-on experience in MySQL and Redis.
+- 🗃️ Capable of database design, with expertise in MySQL and Redis.

 <span class="anchor" id="student-activities"></span>